Things to do in London in 4 days

 The 110 meters high St. Paul's Cathedral and its dimensions make it the second largest cathedral in the world, only surpassed by St. Peter's Basilica in Rome.
 This temple has witnessed numerous historical events, such as the funeral of Winston Churchill or the wedding of Lady Di and Prince Charles.

 The cathedral has a cross-shaped plan that stands out for its wonderful decoration.
 This is especially striking in the ceilings, covered by fresco paintings.
-Inside it is worth ascending to its dome and visit the crypt.
+Inside it is worth climbing to the dome and visiting the crypt.

-To get the most out of this visit is essential to have the free audio guide that is collected at the entrance.
+To get the most out of this visit is essential to buy a ticket to St. Paul's Cathedral, which includes a multimedia guide at no additional cost.

 Tate Modern

-At one end of this bridge is located the Tate Modern, a totally essential visit for lovers of contemporary art.
+At one end of this bridge is located the Tate Modern, a must-see for lovers of contemporary art.
 Just the building that houses the museum is worth it, as it was the former Bankside Power Station.

-In the museum, with free admission, you will be able to enjoy works by renowned artists such as Picasso, Warhol, Salvador Dali and Monet, among others.
+In the museum, free admission, you will be able to enjoy works by renowned artists such as Picasso, Warhol, Salvador Dali and Monet, among others

 Continuing the tour on the way to the Natural History Museum, you can deviate slightly to see the views from The Shard, a splendid skyscraper that has an impressive viewpoint inside.
-The Shard's restaurant is also worth a visit.
+A visit to The Shard observation deck is also a must.

 Natural History Museum

-For the last visit of the day I recommend you to choose one of the museums you have not yet visited.
-Among the most interesting are the Natural History, the one dedicated to the history of war or the Victoria and Albert Museum.
-It all depends on your tastes and interests and if you prefer other topics you will also find a museum dedicated to Sherlock Holmes and the fabulous wax figures of Madame Tussauds museum.
+For the last visit of the day I recommend you to choose one of the museums that you have not yet visited.
+Among the most interesting are the following:

 To end the day and make the most of the time, it may be the best time to take a night tour of London and see its monuments illuminated.

-The last day of the trip, already with the accumulated fatigue, may be the best time to make a couple of leisurely visits and end up taking a look at the famous Harrod's department store.
+On the last day of the trip, with the tiredness already accumulated, it may be the best time to make a couple of leisurely visits and end up taking a look at the famous Harrod's department store.

 Harry Potter Studios

-One of the activities that have grown in recent years is related to the books and movies starring Harry Potter.
+One of the activities that has grown the most in recent years is related to the books and movies starring Harry Potter.

-In addition to tours that take in the Harry Potter locations featured in these works, many can't resist the temptation to spend a morning visiting the Warner Bros.
-Harry Potter studios.
+In addition to the tours that go through the Harry Potter places that appear in these works, many can not resist the temptation to spend a morning visiting the Harry Potter Park

-You can find out how to get to Harry Potter Studios in this article and how to get tickets to Harry Potter Studios in this article.
+In this article you can see how to get to Harry Potter Studios and in this one how to get tickets for Harry Potter Studios.
 With all this information, you just have to get closer to contemplate the stages and sets of the films, as well as the costumes used by their protagonists and some of the magical objects that appeared.
 Also, the visit will have some surprises in store for you.

 London Eye

-If you have tickets for the London Eye, as the lines are endless, you can go up to see the views of London from the London Eye.
+My advice is to book in advance tickets for the London Eye, as the lines are endless.
 The London Eye has 32 glass cabins weighing 10 tons each.
 Its capacity is 25 people.
 The spinning of the Ferris wheel is quite slow and lasts approximately 30 minutes.

-For dinner you can choose from some of the restaurants around the London Eye or, better yet, return to the center to say goodbye to the city as it deserves.
+For dinner you can choose from some of the restaurants around the London Eye or, better yet, hire a gastronomic tour of London to say goodbye to the city as it deserves.

 One of the options you have when visiting many of London's attractions is to use a tourist bus in London.
 The British capital has several types, but my advice is to choose one that allows you to get on and off wherever you want and that has a ticket with a sufficiently long period of validity.

-Study the convenience of taking out a Tourist Card
+Study the convenience of getting a tourist card

 As is well known, London is not exactly known for being a cheap city.
 One of the best ways to save money is to buy a tourist pass, which also allows you to save time in the queues.

-Before deciding on one, you can take a look at this article about the best London tourist passes, their features and what they include.
+Before deciding on one, you can take a look at this article about the best London tourist cards, their features and what they include.